MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-quickstart-aw.md

 Here are the prerequisites for uploading your paginated report to the Power BI service:

-- You need a [Power BI Pro](../fundamentals/service-self-service-signup-for-power-bi.md) license, or [Premium Per User (PPU)](../enterprise/service-premium-per-user-faq.yml) license.
+- You need a [Power BI Pro](../fundamentals/service-self-service-signup-for-power-bi.md) license or [Premium Per User (PPU)](../enterprise/service-premium-per-user-faq.yml) license.

 - You can publish to My Workspace, or you need at least a [Contributor role](../collaborate-share/service-roles-new-workspaces.md#workspace-roles) for any other workspace.